Albert L. Becker: Naval career

 During the war, he was Executive Officer of the in the Atlantic and captain of the USS Cobia in the Pacific.
-His son Joseph Whitney Becker was born in New London in 1943.
+His son was born in New London in 1943.
 Becker was awarded the Navy Cross, the Silver Star, two Navy Commendation Medal with Combat V, the Submarine Combat Patrol Insignia and the Command at Sea insignia.
 In addition to sinking eight enemy ships, Cobia rescued seven US aviators, whose plane had been shot down in a raid on Saigon.

 The Cobia is a permanent exhibit at the Wisconsin Maritime Museum.

 Becker's naval career spanned thirty years after the Naval Academy.
 His post-war commands included the fleet oiler in the Western Pacific, Submarine Division 41 and Submarine Squadron 12, both in Key West, and Minesweeping Flotilla 1 in Sasebo, Japan.
 He also attended the Naval War College and served in staff positions.
 His final assignment was chief of staff to the commander of the Third Naval District in New York City.
-He retired with the rank of captain in 1964 and, with his wife, moved back to Brookhaven, where he taught science at Brookhaven High School and later served as an Assistant Principal at Alexander Junior High.
-He died in 1992.
-He and Marge are buried in the family plot in the Catholic Cemetery in Brookhaven.
+He retired with the rank of captain in 1964.